Frederick Henry, Hereditary Prince of the Palatinate: Successor to the throne of Bohemia

+Exile in the Hague

 After his parents lost control of Bohemia and the Palatinate, they fled to exile in the Hague.
 Frederick Henry joined them by May 1621, when he wrote a letter from the Hague to King James.
 In June 1623, his parents set up a separate royal court for their children at a building three hours away in Leiden, known as the Prinsenhof or the Princes' court.
 Frederick Henry also formally enrolled as a student at Leiden University.

+Marriage negotiations

 As part of various efforts to fight or negotiate an end to the Thirty Years War, several potential marriages were considered for Frederick Henry.
 These include marriages to a daughter of Holy Roman Emperor Ferdinand II and a niece of Maximilian I, Duke of Bavaria.